spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-packaging-units-feature.md

 {% info_block warningBox "Verification" %}

-Add an item with packaging units to cart.
+Add an item with packaging units to cart and check if the following statements are true:

-*     Check if a packaging unit can be found for an item.
+* A packaging unit can be found for an item.
-*     Check if the `amount`, `amountSalesUnit`, `amountLeadProduct` and `ProductPackagingUnit` fields in the `ItemTransfer` properties get fully populated.
+* The `amount`, `amountSalesUnit`, `amountLeadProduct` and `ProductPackagingUnit` fields in the `ItemTransfer` properties get fully populated.
-*     Check if the amount restriction works as expected.
+* The amount restriction works as expected.
-*     Check if availability is validated respectfully according to your lead product's and packaging unit's configuration.
+* Availability is validated respectfully according to your lead product's and packaging unit's configuration.
-*     Check if item grouping in cart works as expected.
+* Item grouping in cart works as expected.
-*     Check if variable amount changes affect unit prices in the `ItemTransfer` properties.
+* Variable amount changes affect unit prices in the `ItemTransfer` properties.
-*     Check if quantity and amount are merged correctly when the group key matches.
+* The quantity and amount are merged correctly when the group key matches.

-{% endinfo_block %}

-{% info_block warningBox "Verification" %}

-Go through the checkout workflow and make an order>.
+Go through the checkout workflow, make an order and check if the following statements are true:
 * Check if the stock is modified respectfully according to your lead product's and packaging unit's configuration.
 * Check if the following fields in the `spy_sales_order_item` table are saved:
   * `amount`